-This is the worst case scenario for any aircraft technician and one that can easily be avoided by having the right tools at your disposal when servicing aircraft - regardless of its purpose.
+This is the worst-case scenario for any aircraft technician and one that can easily be avoided by having the right tools at your disposal when servicing aircraft - regardless of its purpose.
 One of these essential tools is a borescope which plays a crucial role in aviation maintenance and inspection.
-It allows the technician to take a look deep inside the aircraft to find even the most minute problems before they wreck havoc on the rest of the aircraft.
+It allows the technician to take a look deep inside the aircraft to find even the most minute problems before they wreak havoc on the rest of the aircraft.

 The Role of Borescopes in Aviation

-The standard of quality assurance has become iconic in the aviation industry with emphasis on routine, frequent inspections on aircraft to ensure that they are functioning properly and are capable of withstanding wear and tear.
-Borescopes play a vital role in ensuring that aircraft engineers have the ability of performing these inspections on different components of the aircraft including:
+The standard of quality assurance has become iconic in the aviation industry with an emphasis on routine, frequent inspections on aircraft to ensure that they are functioning properly and are capable of withstanding wear and tear.
+Borescopes play a vital role in ensuring that aircraft engineers have the ability to perform these inspections on different components of the aircraft including:

-In recent years, there has been measures taken to ensure that preventative maintenance is completed on aircraft.
+In recent years, there have been measures taken to ensure that preventative maintenance is completed on aircraft.
 This on-condition maintenance allows engineers to detect failures within aircraft components before they occur.
-Borescopes are essential to this process as they are required in order to detect this sometimes hard-to-find failures.
+Borescopes are essential to this process as they are required in order to detect these sometimes hard-to-find failures.

 By using borescopes, aircraft technicians can determine whether a part in reaching the end of its lifespan and take measures to ensure that the problem doesn’t become severe which would warrant problematic downtime for longer than normal aircraft maintenance.
 Such solutions that can be utilized should they find any fault in a system would be prevention, delay, or replacement of the part.